Timih124/burger/README.md

   ## Description

-  Created a burger logger with MYSQL, Node, Express, Handlessbars and an ORM.
+  Created a burger logger app with MYSQL, Node, Express, Handlebars and an ORM.
 I used Node and MYSQL to query and route data in my app.
 Then I used Handlebars to geneate my HTML.
 After completing assignment I deployed it on Heroku.

   ## Table of Contents (Optional)